Consensys/quorum-profiling/jmeter-test/README.md

  * profiles for executing the stress test from four nodes in the network, refer [here](4node/)
  * If you want to customize and execute the stress test from any number of nodes in the network, refer [here](custom/)

+ ### Publish jmeter test results

+ All jmeter test profiles have a backend listener which can be configured so that test results would be published to an `influxdb` instance.
+However, this listener is enabled by default.
+ In order to disable this feature please follow the below steps:

+ * Disable this listener by replacing the below line in the test plan jmx files

+``<BackendListener guiclass="BackendListenerGui" testclass="BackendListener" testname="Backend Listener" enabled="false">``

- **Note!!!** When executing `Jmeter` tests, the `Jmeter` test executiuon summary can be stored in an `influxdb`.
-This can be achieved by setting up the `influxdburl` in the properties file as shown below.
+ **Note!!!** The endpoint for influxdb instance can be configured by setting up the `influxdburl` in the properties file as shown below.

  ```
 #to write jmeter test summary to influxdb
 influxdburl=http://host.docker.internal:8086/write?db=telegraf